rhysbowenharries/contact-list/README.md

 There should be an input on screen which allows client-side fuzzy filering of contacts.
 This means that the filter string will be searched across all properties of all contacts.
 For example, entering "valde" will filter any contacts whose name, email, or phone number includes the string "valde".

-Finally, there should be a "New" button, which presents a form, allowing us to add a new contact.
+Finally, there should be a "New" button, which presents a form allowing us to add a new contact.
+The contact should be saved to the server using the `createContact` mutation.

 Here are some sample wireframes to get you started: